yeager20001118/AdapTesting/README.md

 """
 Output of tst:
     (result of testing: 0 or 1,
-    mmd value of two samples,
+    test statistics value of two samples,
     p-value of testing)

 If testing the two samples are from different distribution, the console will output
-    'Reject the null hypothesis with p-value: ..., the MMD value is ...'.
+    'Reject the null hypothesis with p-value: ..., the test statistics for {method} is ...'.
 Otherwise,
-    'Fail to reject the null hypothesis with p-value: ..., the MMD value is ...'.
+    'Fail to reject the null hypothesis with p-value: ..., the test statistics for {method} is ...'.
 """
 ```